kuriofoolio/gas-cylinder-monitoring-system/README.md

 * Environmental factors like temperature and humidity can affect the sensor's readings.
 * Bluetooth communication range and reliability might vary depending on the environment and the Bluetooth module used.
 * The system's performance can be improved by implementing additional features like gas leak detection or temperature monitoring.

+A video of the simulation can be found [here](https://drive.google.com/file/d/1-9dvzOR-foHtKhkIebryBbdTwPx9Lo6y/view) .

 ### Conclusions
 The developed system provides a reliable and convenient way to monitor LPG cylinder levels.
 By replacing traditional methods with a digital solution, the system enhances user safety and experience.